aymliekTT/WD-Final-Project-TC03/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+Description of the project in detail.

 Guiding Question:
+- What is the project?
+The project is about creating a personal/portfolio website that displays five distinct page designs and each has its features, the home page showcases the designs and layout of the landing page, the About page has my personal information and profile description, the Skills page shows the skills I have mastered, the Projects page reveals the past projects I have worked on, and the Contacts page has a form for sending an email to me, and my contact and social media information.
-- What is the project
+- What is the purpose?
-- Whats the purpose
+  - To showcase the skills I have learned to create a personal/portfolio website.
-- What are key components
+- What are the key components?
+  - It is a multipage resume-like website with some animation.
-- What technology used and how it is used
+- What technology is used and how is it used?
+  - The technologies used on this website are HTML, CSS, and JavaScript.
+HTML is used to lay out the webpages, while CSS makes it more visually pleasing, and JavaScript was used for the terminal text effect.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Animation
-- Transactional
+- Resume-like Website

 ### Technology
 <!-- TODO: List of Technology Used -->